ReproNim/reproschema/README.md

 -   the [documentation](./docs)

-## Licences
+## Licenses

 ### Code

-The content of this repository is distributed under the [Apache 2.0 licence](./LICENSE).
+The content of this repository is distributed under the [Apache 2.0 license](./LICENSE).

 ### Documentation